KnowageLabs/Knowage-Server/doc/admin/README.md

 After clicking on this link the registration is completed and user can login.

 ### Configurations for signup
-On configurations page can be set some configurations for signup functionality (to find them open "Configuration management" from administration menu and write "signup" on search bar".
+On configurations page can be set some configurations for signup functionality (to find them open "Configuration management" from administration menu and write "signup" on search bar).
 They include:
 -   expiring time for validity link
 -   subject and text for the validation mail